NASM CNC Study Guide

 Beta Alanine

-This is a non-essential amino acid that is naturally present in the meats of animals and it is also made in the liver.
+This is a non-essential amino acid naturally present in animal meats and also in the liver.
 It combines with some other existing amino acids and forms carnosine.
 This essentially is to be used for decreasing the level of fatigue that occurs during high intensity exercise sessions through the buffering of the drop in pH.

 Sodium Bicarbonate